wenbo5565/wenbo5565.github.io/_pages/about.md

 ## About Me <a id="about"></a>

-I am pursuing a PhD program Operations Research/Decision Sciences at the George Washington University School of Business, supervised by Professor Miguel Lejeune.
+I am pursuing a PhD program Operations Research/Decision Sciences at the George Washington University School of Business, supervised by Miguel Lejeune.
 In 2023 Fall, I spent a semester in the PhD program in Data Sciences and Operations (DSO) at Marshall School of Business, University of Southern California (USC) , before returning to D.C. for family reasons.

 My current research explores computational optimization and its applications in two seemingly unrelated yet personally fascinating fields: medical sciences and quantitative trading.